ethz-asl/mav_active_3d_planning/unreal_cv_ros/README.md

 4. The class should now open in the blueprint editor, where its components can be edited.
 5. To change the radius elect the 'CollisionComponent', and under Details > Shape > SphereRadius := myValue.
 Notice that too short radii can allow the camera to enter certain objects, creating graphical artifacts.
 6. Save the blueprint.
 Set the World Settings > Game Mode > Selected GameMode > Default Pawn Class := myDefaultPawn

+## Producing ground truth pointclouds
+For simulation evaluation, ground truth meshes can be exported from the unreal editor and further processed using tools such as [CloudCompare](https://www.danielgm.net/cc/).
+A voxblox compatible ground truth pointcloud can be generated as follows:
+* In the **Unreal Engine Editor**,
+1. Select the objects of interes in the World Outliner
+2. File > Export Selected...
+3. Save as \*.obj file.
+(Currently no need to export the material too.)

+* Open **CloudCompare**,
+4. File > Import > my_mesh_export.obj
+5. Use 'Edit > Multiply/Scale > 0.01' to compensate for unreal engine units (default is cm).
+6. Use 'Edit > Apply transformation' to place and rotate the object relative to the PlayerStart settings from unreal.
+(I.e. with the origin at the PlayerStart location, x pointing towards the PlayerStart orientation, y-left and z-up).
+7. Use 'Edit > Crop' to remove meshes outside the region of interest and unreachable points, such as the ground plane.
+8. Click 'Sample points on a mesh' to create a pointcloud.
+(Currently no need to generate normals or color.)
+9. 'File > Save' and save as a \*.ply in ASCII format

+* With a **TextEditor**,
+10. Open my_gt_pointcloud.ply and remove the "comment Author" and "obj_info" fields (lines 3 and 4, these create errors with pcl::plyreader).

 ## The Unreal Coordinate System
 For application with the unreal\_ros\_client, the coordinate transformations are already implemented so no need to worry.
 For development/debugging tasks: Unreal and unrealcv use the following coordinate system: